Here’s everything you need to know about OnePlus and about buying a OnePlus smartphone in Australia.

 At present, the only way to get your hands on a OnePlus 5T, OnePlus 6, OnePlus 6T, OnePlus 7 Pro, OnePlus 8 or OnePlus 8 Pro is to import one through sites like eBay or a grey-market reseller such as Kogan, Amazon, GearBest or Buy Mobile.
 Of course, doing this means that you’ll be taking all the usual risk that come with importing a unlocked device from overseas.

 What risks come with importing a smartphone?

-Importing a smartphone via online auction sites or grey market resellers like Kogan or Buy Mobile might initially seem a little shady but it’s actually entirely legal.
+Importing a smartphone via online shopping sites or grey market resellers like Kogan, Amazon or Buy Mobile might initially seem a little shady but it’s actually entirely legal.
 However, that’s not to say there aren’t drawbacks.

 While importing can usually save you a bit of money - even when extra costs like shipping are accounted for - doing so also means you’ll be forgoing any sort of guarantee that the device you’re buying will actually work on the frequencies used by Australian mobile networks.

 Buying an unlocked smartphone from overseas (sometimes called a 'Parallel Import') can also present complications if you need to enforce a warranty on the product due to a defect or fault.